kubermatic/docs/content/kubermatic/master/guides/custom_ca/_index.en.md

 This document describes how to use a custom set of CA certificates in Kubermatic Kubernetes Platform (KKP).
 A general understanding of TLS certificates is assumed.

+KKP 2.17+ allows to configure a "CA bundle" (a set of CA certificates) on the master cluster.
+This CA bundle is then automatically

+* copied into each seed cluster
+* copied into each usercluster namespace
+* copied into each usercluster (into the `kube-system` namespace)
+* used for various components, like the KKP API, machine-controller, kube-apiserver etc.

+Changes to the CA bundle are automatically reconciled across these locations.
+If the CA bundle is invalid, no further reconciliation happens, so if the master cluster's CA bundle breaks, seed clusters are not affected.

-KKP allows to configure a "CA bundle" (a set of CA certificates) per Seed cluster.
-This CA bundle is then automatically injected into various components (like the KKP API, the kube-apiserver, cloud-controller-managers etc.) to allow for self-signed certificates e.g. in vSphere.
-Do note that the CA bundle configured in KKP is _the only_ source of CA certificates for all of these components, meaning that no certificates are mounted from any of the Seed cluster host systems.
+Do note that the CA bundle configured in KKP is usually _the only_ source of CA certificates for all of these components, meaning that no certificates are mounted from any of the Seed cluster host systems.

 ## Configuration

-The CA bundle is stored as a single ConfigMap in the `kubermatic` namespace.
+The CA bundle is stored as a single ConfigMap in the `kubermatic` namespace on the master cluster.
 It needs to have a `ca-bundle.pem` key, which is simply the collection of all PEM-encoded CA certificates.
 A good source for a general purpose CA bundle is Mozilla's CA database.
 The curl maintainers provide a [ready-to-use bundle file](https://curl.se/docs/caextract.html) that can be used as a starting point and then extended with your own CAs.